jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/ModuleInstructor/README.md

 ## 4. Prepare for Your Lectures

 Based on what you have learned, you are now ready to start preparing your lectures.
 Your preparation will vary based on the Module that you will be teaching.
+Always keep in mind what you learned in the approach you learned in the [a/A Instructional Guide][https://appacademy.github.io/instruction-guide/learning/]
 Here are some tips that may help you when preparing:

 1. If you are going to demo, look for the missing pieces between the readings, vidoes and the projects and fill in those pieces.